Chris-Stevenson-Git/tic-tac-toe/README.md

 ## How it was built
-The Game has been built in javascript and jQuery.
+The Game has been built in HTML, CSS, JavaScript and jQuery.
 User authentication and live multiplayer through Google Firebase.

 ## How to play